oscarotero/env/README.md

 //Convert booleans and null, but not integers or strip quotes Env::$options = Env::CONVERT_BOOL | Env::CONVERT_NULL;

-//Add one more option to get the values from $_ENV Env::$options |= Env::USE_ENV_ARRAY;
+//Add one more option
+Env::$options |= Env::USE_ENV_ARRAY;

+//Remove one option
-//Remove only an option from the current configuration Env::$options ^= Env::CONVERT_NULL;
+Env::$options ^= Env::CONVERT_NULL;
 ```